Board Policies

 3.4 Monitoring the Chancellor's Performance

 1. The purpose of monitoring is simply to determine the degree to which the Chancellor is fulfilling the Board's expectations as set forth in its governing policies.
-Only information that enables the Board to assess accomplishment of Outcomes and compliance with Chancellor Responsibilities is considered relevant.

 2. A given policy may be monitored in one or more of three methods: